Reference Standards, Certified Reference Materials and the Quantification Baseline

 United States Pharmacopeia (USP) Reference Standards.
 The USP issues reference standards for pharmaceutical compounds, including many controlled substances that are also forensic targets.
 USP reference standards are characterised to pharmacopeial-grade purity using multiple orthogonal methods; they are accompanied by a certificate of analysis stating the assigned content (purity), the characterisation methods, and the lot-specific expiry.
 USP reference standards for controlled substances (including morphine, codeine, cocaine, amphetamine, methamphetamine, MDMA, fentanyl, diazepam, and dozens of others) are widely used in US forensic drug laboratories and internationally.
 The USP is not a national metrology institute, but its standards are accepted as authoritative in US federal courts and by SWGDRUG as appropriate sources for forensic drug analysis.
 DEA laboratories use USP reference standards for routine drug identification and quantification.

 NIST Standard Reference Materials (SRM).
 The National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland, issues SRMs, the US primary reference materials whose values are SI-traceable through NIST's own primary measurement capability.
-NIST SRMs relevant to forensic chemistry include alcohol standards (SRM 1828 for forensic blood-alcohol determination), drug standards (SRM 1980 for marijuana reference, SRM 1954 for organic contaminants in human serum), and inorganic standards for elemental analysis.
+NIST SRMs relevant to forensic chemistry include alcohol standards (SRM 1828 for forensic blood-alcohol determination), drug standards (SRM 2382 for marijuana, SRM 1957 for organic contaminants in non-fortified human serum), and inorganic standards for elemental analysis.
 NIST SRMs carry the highest metrological pedigree in the US system and are used as primary calibrators in high-stakes forensic cases.
 For a methamphetamine quantification where the case may go to a federal trial, a NIST-traceable calibration chain (either through a NIST SRM directly or through a secondary CRM whose characterisation is traceable to NIST) provides the strongest defence against a challenge to the measurement's accuracy.

 NMIJ (National Metrology Institute of Japan).
 NMIJ in Tsukuba issues certified reference materials for drugs, pesticides, environmental contaminants, and industrial chemicals, with SI-traceable certificates.
 NMIJ CRMs for organic compounds including controlled substances are used in Japan, across the Asia-Pacific region, and increasingly in India (where CSIR-NPL in New Delhi is the primary national metrology institute but collaborates with NMIJ for organic compound standards).
 CFSL laboratories have access to NMIJ standards through the CSIR-NPL procurement framework and through commercial distributors.